jaguardado123/hangman_hw/README.md

 ### Before You Start

-Before you start writing any code, remember you will be graded based on your development process and **NOT** the finished outcome.
+Before you start writing any code, remember you will be graded based on your development process and **NOT** just the finished outcome.
 Make sure to read through this README to have a good understanding of how to complete this project.
 To avoid losing any points, make sure you follow the rules below.

 **Rules:**